soumyasuresh18/EFFICIENT-PAGE-REPLACEMENT-ALGORITHM-SIMULATOR/README.md

 # OS_Project
 Efficient Page Replacement Algorithm Simulator

-A visual simulator for comparing the performance of FIFO, LRU, and Optimal page replacement algorithms used in operating systems memory management.
+The Efficient Page Replacement Algorithm Simulator is a visual tool for comparing the performance of FIFO, LRU, and Optimal page replacement algorithms.
+These algorithms play a crucial role in operating system memory management, impacting performance and efficiency.
 Overview

 This project provides a web-based and desktop interface for simulating page replacement algorithms.
 Users can input a reference string and frame count to visualize how different page replacement strategies perform under the same conditions.